 Experian Boost does not hold your payment history against you, but also makes it clear you won’t receive the benefits for NOT having a good history.

-You can choose any bank account you’d like but ideally, you have an active bank account that you keep a balance above $300 on, no overdraft fees in recent months, and consistently make transactions with, such as utility bills, cell phone payments etc.
+You can choose any bank account you’d like.
+Still, ideally, you have an active bank account that you keep a balance above $300 on, no overdraft fees in recent months, and consistently make transactions with, such as utility bills, cell phone payments, etc.

 What’s the Most Effective Way to Strengthen Your Credit?

 What are your opinions on the Experian Boost?
-Have you heard of this before or have you considered this or another form of credit boosting?
-With improved credit scores, you can get approved for better loan terms and interest rates, across a wide range of financial products.
+Have you heard of this before, or have you considered this or another form of credit boosting?
+With improved credit scores, you can get approved for better loan terms and interest rates across various financial products.